mahmoudgamalmmg8/Sniffql/README.md

 ### Overview

 SniffQL is a tool designed to check GraphQL endpoints for a given URL.
 It helps identify valid GraphQL URLs and performs introspection queries to retrieve schema information.
-This tool can be useful for security researchers, developers, and anyone working with GraphQL APIs.
+This tool can be useful for security researchers, bug hunters

 ### Features